-The actions to get to the best consequences are not 100% knowable but i believe the concept of what is the “best consequence” is knowable.
-The best consequence can be defined in a way that is always true, now and forever, in every circumstance.
-That said the best action at any one time will always be changing as the environment changes and our guess of what the best action to take will also change as we get new data.
+The actions to get to the best consequences are not 100% knowable but I believe the concept of what is the “best” is knowable.
+The best consequence I am looking for must be defined in a way that is always true, now and forever, in every circumstance.
+That said, the best action at any one time will always be changing as the environment changes and our guess of what the best action to take will also change as we get new data about the world.

-This is why specific rules or character traits may be useful at one point and not another but the BEST consequence never changes.
+This is why specific rules or character traits may be useful at one point and not another but the “best” bottom line consequence never changes.

-the BEST consequence is the one that would be preferred when taking into account all preferences or “preferred states” as i often call it as the preferences can get confusing.
+The “best” consequence is the one that would be preferred when taking into account ALL preferences or “preferred states” now and into the futer.

 First, I just think it is intrinsically interesting.
-I like to look at intuitions, heuristics or norms we have either biologically, culturally or both and think about why these ideas came to be.
-Some are useful, some are not, some where useful at one time and now are not as important but the ideas stuck with us.
-As the world changes faster our evolved ideas on the world will often be less useful because we evolved in a different situation.
-Overall I believe it is important to understand the bottom line or what we really care about when looking at something and ethics is no exception.
+I like to look at intuitions, heuristics or norms we have either biologically, culturally or both, and think about why these ideas came to be.
+Some are useful, some are not and some where useful at one time and now are not as important but the ideas stuck with us.
+As the world changes faster our evolved ideas on the world will often be less useful because they evolved in a different situation and enviornment.
+It is important to understand the bottom line or what we really care about when looking at something and ethics is no exception.